Datingcreated: ; modified:

 5 days after that night, the girl that dumped me during my several days-long mental breakdown suggested we get a coffee and told me that everybody knows that K. is a whore.

 Just kidding.
 Remember that friend who told me that 9 girls who hate me is enough?
-Well, when he realized that K. and I were dating, he immediately saw where this was going.
+Well, when he realized that K. and I were dating, knowing everything about my past, he immediately saw where this was going.
 Being a friend of K. as well, he basically told her this entire story I’m now telling you, but with even more colorful details thrown in.

 My last message to K. read “you are not going to talk to me about this, are you?”.
 I’ve been sitting in my room playing videogames and writing stories about Tinder ever since.
 She never found the time to reply.